lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 You can see in the interaction diagram that the ViewController has another role: show the output for the event.
 I will cover this later on in this article.

-#### Examples
+#### ViewController Examples

-Here are examples of events being captured and then being sent on to the Presenter.
+Here are examples of events being captured and immediately delegated to the Presenter.

 ##### Initialization